-- Project leaders must have principal investigator (PI) status at OSU or NCH.
+- Representativeness of the study sample must be justified, with an explanation of how the PI will ensure it mirrors the disease prevalence and/or population demographic characteristics. - Projects should address how findings will contribute to healthy equity.
+Please provide a brief description. - Project leaders must have principal investigator (PI) status at OSU or NCH.
 Eligibility information can be found at the Ohio State Office of Research, Nationwide Children's Finance and Sponsored Projects Office, and the NIH website.
-The PI on the proposal must be faculty with a primary appointment at OSU or NCH engaged in a research-intensive program. - Each PI may submit only one proposal, however, may serve as a team member on other proposals. - Research must be completed within allotted time period.
-It is recommended to submit a research timeline with the pilot funding application.
+The PI on the proposal must be faculty with a primary appointment at OSU or NCH engaged in a research-intensive program. - Each PI may submit only one proposal, however, may serve as a team member on other proposals.
+PIs can only receive one CCTS grant at a time. - If a PI was previously funded by the CCTS, they should share the impact and result of the prior funded project (i.e., other grants, papers, etc.). - Research must be completed within allotted time period.
+It is recommended to submit a research timeline with the pilot funding application. - Please submit a project summary (as a separate document) in layman's terms (not to exceed one page in length). - All proposals must be limited to 7 pages (including the layman's summary page)